Namus: Violations of namus

 The namus of an entire family is violated if, for example, an adult daughter is not dressed "appropriately", or if they tolerate a sexual offense without reaction.
 For example, a family that does not respond when their daughter is raped (or seduced) is namussuz.
 The appropriate response in some areas is to kill the rapist (or seducer).
 This task then befalls on the men of the family, and for this reason it is often believed that namus is merely a concern of men, not of women.

-Among Pashtuns an encroachment on a family's plot of land also signifies violation of their namus, while in Turkey this would be considered a matter şeref and the need to respond a matter of gurur (assertiveness).
+Among Pashtuns an encroachment on a family's plot of land also signifies violation of their namus, while in Turkey this would be considered a matter of şeref and the need to respond a matter of gurur (assertiveness).
 Families that do not respond to such violation are considered cowards.